 - Arithmetic topics such as integers, roots, exponents, and factorization

-To prepare for the GRE, students may take two sample tests by downloading a free program through Educational Testing Service (ETS).
+To prepare for the GRE, you may take two sample tests by downloading a free program through Educational Testing Service (ETS).
 Additionally, students may sign up with the Princeton Review to take a practice exam.

 GMAT – Consisting of 37 questions, the quantitative section of the Graduate Management Admissions Test (GMAT) is designed to evaluate students’ data analytics skills, particularly in problem solving and data efficiency.
 To prepare for the GMAT, students may take practice exams through Veritas Prep and the Princeton Review.